sisrfeng/coc-wiki/Language-servers.md

 * `initializationOptions` is the json object that passed to [language server on initialize](https://microsoft.github.io/language-server-protocol/specification#initialize).
 * `settings` contains specific configuration of language server.
 * `trace.server` controls trace level of communication between server and client, default `"off"`, change to `"verbose"` if you want to checkout all communication.
-* `rootPatterns` is used for resolve root path which should contain one of patterns as child directory or file, it will use `g:rooter_patterns` (default to `['.vim/', '.git/', '.hg/', '.projections.json']`)  when not specified,
+* `rootPatterns` is used for resolve root path which should contain one of patterns as child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".vim", ".git", ".hg", ".projections.json"]`)  when not specified,

 ## Example configuration for custom language servers